I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-getnextdifferentlyvalidoffsetvirtual.md

 ## -remarks
 <p>The size of regions of validity depends on the target.
 For example, in live user-mode debugging sessions, where virtual address validity changes from page to page, <i>NextOffset</i> will receive the address of the next page.
 In user-mode dump files the validity can change from byte to byte.</p>

-<p>The size of regions of validity depends on the target.
-For example, in live user-mode debugging sessions, where virtual address validity changes from page to page, <i>NextOffset</i> will receive the address of the next page.
-In user-mode dump files the validity can change from byte to byte.</p>

 ## -requirements
 <table>
 <tr>